nargesyaghoubi/pose_detection/README.md

-# Pose Detection With MediaPipe
+# Pose Detection With MediaPipe and OpenCV

 This project detects human poses in a  video using **MediaPipe Pose** and **OpenCV**.
 It processes each frame, detects key landmarks, and visualizes body movements.
 ## Output